Guebbit/css-ui/docs/index.md

 - In case of name conflict, use the variable $scss-library-prefix

 ## LEGENDA
-- VARIANT Dependencies: MUST import separately.
-Variant of listed items.
-Check for more variants, classes and SCSS variables
+- VARIANT Dependencies: Variant of item.
+Items in list are imported together.
-- ORGANISM Dependencies: MUST import separately.
-Evolution or composition of listed items, but more complex.
+- ORGANISM Dependencies: Composition of listed items.
+Items in list are imported together.
+- INCLUDED Dependencies: Not necessary but recommended.
+To be imported MANUALLY.

 ## COMPONENT CREATION GUIDE:
 - Create file scss: /components/{category}/{name}.scss